sagban/autobot/README.md

 $ source venv3/bin/activate
 ```

- Now, we are all set to clone out project from git and open it on pycharm.
+ Now, we are all set to clone out project from github and open it on pycharm.

 * Cloning the project
  Type this command in terminal to clone the repo.